 Report – Do you want to take action?

-There may be some incidents that are so serious that it would not be possible to resolve the situation yourself or where informal action has failed and so you decide to make a formal report.
+Formal reporting is when an incident is so serious that you cannot resolve the situation yourself and you decide to make a formal report.
 This can be done by emailing the Student Conduct and Appeals Office – email@example.com.
 Students may also use the Stage Two Complaint Form to do this and seek support from a Harassment Advisor.

 If the complaint is about a student, it may be considered under the Misconduct Regulations, and if the report is about a staff member, it may be referred to HR.
 Once a formal report through either of the above processes is made, a preliminary inquiry or investigation may then be undertaken to identify a resolution and any actions to be taken.